-The RVC provides a wide range of welfare services to help you with your time at University.
-Each year we try and improve these services with the help of the staff at the RVC.
+The RVC provides a wide range of welfare services to help you with your time at University and as an SU each year we try and help work with the colllege to improve these services and enhance them with events of our own!

 The SU Officers

 The SU has a team of students dedicated to welfare.
-The SU President and VP team consists of your elected student union Vice-President for Welfare, Hatti Smart and 4 other passionate student volunteers.
+The SU President and VP team consists of your elected student union Vice-President for Welfare and other passionate student volunteers.
 The team help organise events throughout the year promoting welfare as well as being a student representatives for the RVC.

 Free Condoms (including non-latex ones), Chlamydia Tests and even Pregnancy Tests are available upon request.
 They are also there to lend an ear if you have a problem and are always available to contact by email on email@example.com.
 All information is always treated as confidential.